jhudsl/AnVIL_Book_Getting_Started/docs/02-pis.md

 You can always check your current spend through the Google Billing console, but remember

 - There is a reporting delay (~1 day), so you cannot immediately see what an analysis cost
-- Costs are reported at the level of Billing Projects, so if you have not created separate Billing Projects, you will not be able to determine where charges are coming from.
+- Costs are reported at the level of Workspaces, so if there are multiple people using a Workspace, you will not be able to determine which of them was responsible for the charges.

 The Google Billing console displays information by Billing Account.
 To view spending: